cockroachlabs-field/crdb-geo-tourist/README.md

 corresponding to the area shown in the figure below.
 The result of this operation was a 36 GB Bzip'd XML file (not included here).
-This intermediate file was then processed using [this Perl script](./osm/extract_points_from_osm_xml.pl), with the result being piped through Gzip to produce a [smaller data set](https://storage.googleapis.com/crl-goddard-gis/osm_475k_eu.txt.gz) containing points in the areas the app focuses on.
+This intermediate file was then processed using [this Perl script](./osm/extract_points_from_osm_xml.pl), with the result being piped through grep and, finally, gzip to produce a [smaller data set](https://storage.googleapis.com/crl-goddard-gis/osm_475k_eu.txt.gz) containing a smaller set of points which lie in the areas the app focuses on.

 ![Boundary of OSM data extract](./osm/OSM_extracted_region.jpg)